 As Greeley marks a milestone year—celebrating 140 years since incorporation—alongside Colorado’s 150 years of statehood and the nation’s 250th birthday—the Visit Greeley blog is highlighting people and moments that shaped the community and the Colorado High Plains.

 Long before European immigrants arrived in Colorado and founded Greeley, this land was home to the Arapaho (who call themselves Hinono’ei), Cheyenne (Tsistsistas), and Ute (Nuuchu), as well as other tribes with ties to this region.
-The traditional lifeways of indigenous peoples were robust and thriving for thousands of years.
+The traditional lifeways of indigenous peoples were robust and thrived for thousands of years.
 Europeans began exploring and colonizing in the late 1500s, bringing devastation to the land and Native nations.
-Yet Tribal values, beliefs and custom remain in practice today.
+Yet Tribal values, beliefs and customs remain in practice today.

 One remarkable Native woman’s story is closely tied to places visitors can still explore in Greeley today.